-- Principles, commitments targets and strategy in matters relative to shareholders, employees, customers, suppliers, social welfare issues, the environment, diversity, fiscal responsibility, respect for human rights and the prevention of corruption and other illegal conducts. - The methods or systems for monitoring compliance with policies and identifying and managing related risks. - Mechanisms for monitoring non-financial risk, including those related to ethics and business conduct. - Channels for stakeholder engagement, participation and dialogue. - Responsible communication practices that prevent the manipulation of information and protect the Company's honour and integrity. - (q)r) To report to the Board of Directors on measures to be taken in the event of breach of these Regulations or the Internal Code of Conduct on matters relating to the securities markets on the part of Directors or other persons subject to those rules.
-In performing this duty, the Sustainability, Appointments and Remuneration Committee shall work in coordination with the Audit and Compliance Committee wherever appropriate.

-r)s) To ensure that any conflicts of interest do not impair the independence of external advisors to the Committee in the exercise of their duties.
+- Principles, commitments targets and strategy in matters relative to shareholders, employees, customers, suppliers, social welfare issues, the environment, diversity, fiscal responsibility, respect for human rights and the prevention of corruption and other illegal conducts. - The methods or systems for monitoring compliance with policies, and identifying and managing related risks. - Mechanisms for monitoring non-financial risk, including those related to ethics and business conduct. - Channels for stakeholder engagement, participation and dialogue. - Responsible communication practices that prevent the manipulation of information and protect the Company's honour and integrity. - r) To report to the Board of Directors on measures to be taken in the event of breach of these Regulations or the Internal Code of Conduct on matters relating to the securities markets on the part of Directors or other persons subject to those rules.
+In performing this duty, the Sustainability and Appointments Committee shall work in coordination with the Audit and Compliance Committee wherever appropriate. - s) To ensure that any conflicts of interest do not impair the independence of external advisers to the Committee in connection with the performance of its duties. - 3.
+The Committee shall consult the Chairperson of the Board and the Chief Executive Officer of the Company, especially on matters relating to the appointment of Executive Directors.
+Any Director may request that the Committee consider the suitability of potential directorship candidates to cover any vacancies. - 4.
+The Committee is governed by the applicable legal regulations, by the Articles of Association, by these Regulations and by its own Regulations of Organisation and Functioning, which will be approved by the Board of Directors. - 5.
+The Committee shall meet at least four times a year, convened by its Chairperson.
+Each Committee meeting shall be reported at the first subsequent meeting of the full Board, and a copy of the minutes of the Committee proceedings shall be sent to every Director.